natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-19-public-service-plotlines.md

 description: This study reveals insights into how television programs like Grey's Anatomy can effectively enhance public awareness about healthcare.
 emoji: 📺
 tags:
-  - 📈 Awareness
   - 🌍 Health
+  - 📺 Television
+  - ⚕️ Medicine
+  - 📖 Articles
-  - 🩺 Education
+  - ❤️ Charity
 haiku: |
   TV's healing tales,
   Knowledge blooms in viewers' hearts,